Democrats Will Examine Khashoggi Murder And Trump’s Statements, Says New House Intelligence Chair

 Schiff plans to view Trump’s private financial relationship with Saudi Arabia, as well as the CIA’s findings into the murder itself.

-In a 2015 rally, Donald Trump stated with his own mouth that he has earned “hundreds of millions” with Saudi Arabia business interests.
+In a 2015 rally, Donald Trump openly stated that he has earned “hundreds of millions” with Saudi Arabia business interests.